lolzio5/Team05-RISCV-Final/README.md

 >- **Ease of intergration and development** : The ability to easily integrate sub modules together was always a key consideration during design and development

 >- **Transparency of operation** : The ability to easily interpret and understand the operation of modules and sub-modules was the main consideration when implementing them.
-The implications of this approach on the efficiency and cost of the design is explored in *Limitations*
+The implications of this approach on the efficiency and cost of the design is explored in [Reflections, Limitations and Improvements]()

 <br>